lamyae-d/open-scholarship-project/README.md

 ## Project Overview

-This project explores the representation of French artistic heritage within the Metropolitan Museum of Art Open Access collection.
-Using museum metadata and digital humanities methods, the project investigates how French cultural heritage is documented, classified, and represented across different museum departments, object categories, and acquisition periods.
+This project investigates the representation of French artistic heritage within the Metropolitan Museum of Art Open Access collection.
+Using museum metadata and digital humanities methods, the project explores how French cultural heritage is documented, classified, collected, and represented across different museum departments, object categories, artist nationalities, and acquisition periods.

-The project was developed as part of the course *Open Scholarship in History and the Humanities: Resources, Tools, and Methods for Research Implementation* and follows the principles of reproducible research using GitHub, Jupyter Notebook, and Python.
+The project was developed as part of the course *Open Scholarship in History and the Humanities: Resources, Tools, and Methods for Research Implementation* and follows principles of open, transparent, and reproducible research using Python, Jupyter Notebook, and GitHub.

+---

 ## Research Question

+### Main Research Question

 What aspects of French artistic heritage are most prominently represented in the Metropolitan Museum of Art collection?

-Sub-questions:
+### Sub-Questions

-- Which departments contain the largest number of French heritage objects?
+- Which museum departments contain the largest number of French heritage objects?
-- Which object classifications are most common?
+- Which object classifications are most frequently associated with French heritage?
-- How is French artistic heritage distributed across acquisition years?
+- How is French heritage represented through culture and artist nationality?
-- How does artist nationality contribute to the representation of French heritage?
+- During which periods were French heritage objects most actively acquired?
-- What patterns can be identified through museum metadata?
+- What patterns of representation can be identified through museum metadata?
-# French Artistic Heritage in the Metropolitan Museum Collection

-## Project Overview

-This project explores the representation of French artistic heritage within the Metropolitan Museum of Art Open Access collection.
-Using museum metadata and digital humanities methods, the project investigates how French cultural heritage is documented, classified, and represented across different museum departments, object categories, and acquisition periods.

-The project was developed as part of the course *Open Scholarship in History and the Humanities: Resources, Tools, and Methods for Research Implementation* and follows the principles of reproducible research using GitHub, Jupyter Notebook, and Python.

 ---

-## Research Question
+## Key Findings

-What aspects of French artistic heritage are most prominently represented in the Metropolitan Museum of Art collection?
+The analysis demonstrates that French artistic heritage occupies a significant position within the Metropolitan Museum collection.

-Sub-questions:

-- Which departments contain the largest number of French heritage objects?
-- Which object classifications are most common?
-- How is French artistic heritage distributed across acquisition years?
-- How does artist nationality contribute to the representation of French heritage?
-- What patterns can be identified through museum metadata?
+The largest concentrations of French heritage objects are found in the Drawings and Prints department, followed by European Sculpture and Decorative Arts and Photographs.
+This indicates a strong institutional representation of French visual and graphic arts.

+The classification analysis reveals that prints, drawings, and photographs are the most common object categories associated with French heritage.
+These categories account for a substantial proportion of French-related records in the collection.

+The comparison between Culture and Artist Nationality shows that French heritage is represented both through cultural classification and through artists identified as French.
+Artist nationality appears more frequently than cultural classification, suggesting that artists play a central role in documenting French heritage within the museum.

+The accession year analysis reveals distinct acquisition waves rather than a continuous collecting pattern.
+Several periods show notable increases in acquisitions, indicating moments when French heritage entered the collection at particularly high rates.

 ---